imantse/WARP-GUIDES/webpack/webpack-guide.md

 webpack --progress
 ```

-Notice, that entry point __key names__ dictate what will be the outputed __filename__ in `./public/assets`.
+Notice, that entry point __key names__ dictate what will be the outputted __filename__ in `./public/assets`.
 That is, you can change key name and real file name to whatever, i.e.,

 ```javascript
 entry: {